Individual Health Insurance

 Types of Plans – Networks

 There are many different types of health insurance plans.
 Almost every plan comes with a defined network of health care providers that your insurance company prefers.
 These plans will make you pay much more to purchase health services from a provider who is not included in the network.
 These out-of-network charges can be very large, and some health plans don’t cover out-of-network services at all.
 When selecting a plan, it is very important to make sure that your regular doctors or other providers are included in the network.
-More information about provider networks is available here.
+To shop for plans, click here to use Smartplanfinder.
+Use the provider, facility and prescription search tools to help you select a plan.
+More information about using Smartplanfinder is in “What Benefits Must Be Covered?” below.

 When you buy health insurance you will need to pay premiums each month to keep your coverage.
 The premiums need to be paid monthly, before the month you want coverage, regardless of whether you use the insurance or not.
 In general, the higher the monthly premium for a plan, the lower the average cost-sharing.